tihomirahristozova/model/entities/Applications.PersonalData.PersonalDataProcesses.md

 ### ProcessingRole

 The role of the enterprise company in the process - Controller or Processor.
 The controller owns the personal data process.
 The processor operates on behalf of the controller.
-C=Controller; P=Processor. .
-[Required] [Default("C")] [Filter(eq)]
+C=Controller; P=Processor. . `Required` `Default("C")` `Filter(eq)`

 _Type_: **[ProcessingRole](Applications.PersonalData.PersonalDataProcesses.md#processingrole)**
-Allowed values for the [ProcessingRole](Applications.PersonalData.PersonalDataProcesses.md#processingrole) data attribute
+Allowed values for the `ProcessingRole`(Applications.PersonalData.PersonalDataProcesses.md#processingrole) data attribute
 _Allowed Values (Applications.PersonalData.PersonalDataProcessesRepository.ProcessingRole Enum Members)_

 | Value | Description |